Table of Contents

 - Resolution: Gaming screens are typically not higher in resolution than standard monitors.
-You may select the resolution you desire for practically any display (1920 x 1080, 1440 etc).
+You may select the resolution you desire for practically any display (1920 x 1080, 1440, etc).
 Often, gamers, graphics designers, and normal computer users will just purchase a monitor with a resolution of 1920 x 1080p, whether or not it is classified as a gaming monitor.
-This is related to the colour reproduction aspect.
+This is related to the color reproduction aspect.
 When it comes to this, regular monitors frequently outperform their competitors.
-This is due to the fact that standard displays are intended to produce higher quality static pictures.
+This is due to the fact that standard displays are intended to produce higher-quality static pictures.
 This is suitable for content editing, and they do not require a high refresh rate because their primary goal is not quick past video rendering, as gaming monitors attempt to do.

 - Other tasks besides gaming and video rendering: There isn’t much of a distinction between the two in general usage.
 Surfing the web, viewing YouTube videos, and even playing less strenuous games like strategy or slower-paced games are all possibilities.

 - Other than games and video rendering: In common use, there isn’t much of a distinction between the two.
-Activities on Internet Such as searching YouTube videos, or even playing less challenging video games such as method or slower-paced video games are all options.
+Activities on Internet Such as searching YouTube videos, or even playing less challenging video games such as a method or slower-paced video games are all options.

 4. How I use my Gaming Monitor: